Updated: May 20

-Your journey starts already about 20 minutes outside of Grecia town.
-You’ll soon notice that the crowded main road changes to a smaller, quiet and curvy road that leads you uphill.
-On the way there, you’ll encounter many wonderful landscapes, including a view of the ash fields of the Poás Volcano:
+Already 20 minutes outside of Grecia town, you’ll start to notice that the crowded main road changes to a smaller, quiet and curvy road that leads uphill.
+On the way, you’ll encounter many wonderful landscapes, including a view of the ash fields of the Poás Volcano:

 Catarata del Toro